 The above graph is provided for information purposes.
 Past performance should not be seen as a reliable indicator of future results.
 The value of holdings within the fund can fall as well as rise, and you could get back less than you have paid into the plan.
 As the fund holds overseas assets, the Sterling value of these assets may rise and fall as a result of exchange rate fluctuations.

 Ready to start making tax-free savings?
 Apply today!

-The money you invest buys units or shares in the fund and the units have a daily value which can be used to work out the current overall value of your plan.
+The money you invest buys units or shares in the fund and the units have a daily value that can be used to work out the current overall value of your plan.

 For more information about the POIS Flexible Growth Fund and to see the daily unit value please see the about our funds information on the POIS website.